-With Windows 11, Microsoft made the decision that a TPM 2.0 (Trusted Platform Module) is mandatory to run Windows 11.
-Due to this prerequisite, Windows 11 could not be installed or upgraded on many older computers.
-In this blog, we’ll look at what a TPM is, how to check if you have a TPM 2.0, and how to install Windows 11 anyway.
+If you want to Install Windows 11 without TPM, you are not alone.
+With Windows 11, Microsoft made the decision that a TPM 2.0 (Trusted Platform Module) is mandatory, and because of this prerequisite Windows 11 could not be installed or upgraded on many older computers.
+In this guide we’ll look at what a TPM is, how to check if you have a TPM 2.0, and a proven way to Install Windows 11 without TPM anyway so your existing hardware does not go to waste.

 What is a TPM?

 A TPM is a security module which is typically located on the motherboard.
 A TPM stores user data, biometric data for e.g. Windows Hello or other cryptographic keys.
 The TPM can also act as a processor for creating hardware-based hashes.
-It is almost impossible for attackers to access the data in the TPM.
+It is almost impossible for attackers to access the data in the TPM, which is exactly why Microsoft made it a requirement.
+Knowing this trade-off is important before you decide to Install Windows 11 without TPM, because you are intentionally turning off a hardware security layer.

 How can I check if I have a TPM 2.0